In This Article

 How to Talk to an Alcoholic

-Get Support and Education
+Get support and education

 Know What Treatment Options are Available for Alcohol Addiction

 If you choose to confront the person you care about who has AUD, you must prepare several treatment options.
 You’ll want to suggest a few different treatment programs.
 Sometimes people who struggle with drinking don’t realize there are options available.
 They might assume treatment means a 30-day stint at an inpatient rehab facility or attendance at Alcoholics Anonymous meetings.
-These are options, but treatment facilities tend to offer variety and have programs that suit many different scenarios.
+These are options, but treatment facilities offer variety and have programs that suit many different scenarios.

 If information suggestions to enter treatment are unsuccessful, consider staging an intervention if someone you love has a drinking problem.
 At an intervention, the loved ones of someone with AUD confront the person about their drinking and share their thoughts and feelings on the disorder and getting treatment.